msLoginoff/AuditLogLens/README.md

 AuditLogLens is an EF Core audit pipeline for readable audit logs.

-It watches `SaveChanges`, creates `AuditChange` objects, enriches them with readable data, maps them to your audit entity, and writes audit records through EF Core.
+It watches `SaveChanges`, creates `AuditChange` objects, enriches them with readable data, maps them to an audit entity, and writes audit records through EF Core.

 The main idea is simple: